Last Updated on July 5, 2019

-Healthy breakfast drinks are not only super quick to prepare but they provide you with all the necessary nutrients you need for an energy rich start in your day.
+Healthy breakfast smoothies are super quick to prepare.
+What is more, they provide you with all the necessary nutrients you need for an energy rich start in your day.

 How to make a smoothie?

 You just need a few whole food ingredients that you blend in your food processor.
 In that case the result will look like the photo below and might discourage you from drinking.
-Fact is, we all eat with our eyes…If you invest an extra little step however (see instructions) then your smoothie will look a bit more appealing like the photo above.
+Fact is, we all eat with our eyes…If you invest an extra little step however (see instructions) then your drink will look a bit more appealing like the photo above.

 Breakfast smoothie recipes with 7 whole food ingredients

-- Most breakfast smoothie recipes call for fruits.
+- Most smoothies call for fruits.
 Which fruit types you use is a question of taste and season.
-Bananas will make your drink pretty creamy and supply a natural sweetness.
+Bananas will make your drink pretty creamy and supply a natural sweetness without added sugars.
 Red berries add an appealing color.
-In my favorite healthy smoothie recipe below I use blackberries from our garden (stored in our freezer) and frozen mango chunks I buy at Aldi.
-It is a smart idea to store your breakfast fruits in your freezer.
+In my favorite healthy recipe below I use blackberries from our garden (stored in our freezer) and frozen mango chunks I buy at Aldi.
+It is a smart idea to store your fruits in your freezer.
+As a result I have always frozen fruits at hand.
 Did your know that you can also buy frozen berries in your discounter?
+A special tip how to simplify this recipe you get at the end of this blog post.

-- The best smoothie recipes contain of course also vegetables.
-Zucchini, red chard or baby spinach is my first choice as they deliver an extra portion of vitamins and minerals and you almost don’t taste them.
+- The best recipes contain of course also vegetables.
+Zucchini, red chard or baby spinach is my first choice as they deliver an extra portion of vitamins and minerals and you almost don't taste them.

 - Rolled oats or other grain flakes (whole rye, whole barley, etc.) grant a proper portion of fiber and also keep you satiated for longer.

-- High fiber ground flax seeds are an essential ingredient for your breakfast smoothie.
+- High fiber ground flax seeds are an essential ingredient for your breakfast drink.
 Flax seeds are known as one of the richest plant sources of essential omega-3 fatty acids.
 They also average about 15 times more cancer-fighting lignan content than other seeds.
 Several evidence-based studies show significant benefits for weight loss, blood sugar, cholesterol, blood pressure or inflammation.